-How To Treat: Stretch your lower legs daily and ice your heel for ten minutes a day.
+Treating plantar fasciitis can take time, but the sooner you get started, the better.
+Stretch your lower legs daily and ice your heel for ten minutes a day.
 Try to stay off your feet and avoid the activity you suspect is to blame for a while until your heel starts to heal!

 2. Stress Fracture

 A stress fracture might not sound as serious as a broken bone, but it can be just as painful.
-Stress fractures are technically tiny “cracks” in the bone, and are common in the legs and feet.
+Stress fractures are technically tiny “cracks” in the bone and are common in the legs and feet.
 The affected area usually feels painful and tender.

-How To Treat: For the most part, stress fractures heal on their own with rest.
+For the most part, stress fractures heal on their own with rest.
 In some cases, wearing a medical boot may be necessary to avoid putting weight on the affected foot.

 3. Ankle Sprains

 Connected to your feet, your ankle joints are easy to “twist” if you land funny or misjudge a step.
-But it’s when your ankle becomes swollen and painful afterwards that a true sprain is to be suspected.
+But it’s when your ankle becomes swollen and painful afterward that a true sprain is to be suspected.

-How To Treat: Use the RICE method: Rest, Ice, Compression, and Elevation.
+Use the RICE method: Rest, Ice, Compression, and Elevation.